denten-books/plain-text/1-metaphor.md

 [@moll-carrillo_articulating_1995, 1-7].
 In a similar binder-based software application, the engineers at IBM describe the "contents of the notebook metaphor," which are "displayed as a stack of sheets."
-"The interface [...] permits a user to directly manipulate the sheets in the notebook metaphor."
-[@glaser_graphical_1995].
-In these words we begin to glimpse the trouble with the structural metaphor paradigm of human-interface design.
+"The interface [...] permits a user to directly manipulate the sheets in the notebook metaphor" [@glaser_graphical_1995].
+In these words we begin to glimpse the trouble with the structural metaphor paradigm of human-computer interaction.
 The idea of "direct manipulation" refers to the im-mediate access to the metaphor, that is, paradoxically, the appearance of access without mediation---the occlusion of the document in favor of its representation.
 The issue of apparent immediacy will continue to haunt our conversation for the rest of the chapter.

 ## Dissimulation